What is CCPA?

 Have at least $25 million in annual revenue

 Possess the personal data of more than 50,000 "consumers, households, or devices"

 Earn more than half of their annual revenue selling consumers’ personal data

 Certain information is considered exempt because it’s already protected by federal data security laws (such as health information under HIPAA, bank and financial information under Gramm-Leach-Bliley, and credit reporting under the Fair Credit Reporting Act), but personal information beyond the scope of these laws will still be covered by CCPA.

 CCPA puts into effect a number of rights for California consumers.

-Right to know: Transparency about how personal information is used.
-In short, every consumer may ask about how their personal information is used and receive a comprehensive and accessible report.
+Right to access: Every consumer may ask about how their personal information is collected, used and shared and receive a comprehensive and accessible report.

 Right to deletion: Consumers in California can ask for their personal information to be deleted by the company.

 Right to opt out (or opt in): Consumers will be able to ask a company not to sell their personal information.
 "Sell" is defined broadly here, “for monetary or other valuable consideration.”

 Right to non-discrimination: Covered business can’t treat customers differently when and if they exercise their rights under the new California privacy act.
 For example, they can’t charge different prices to a consumer who’s opted out of having their information sold — unless these differences are “reasonably related” to the value of the personal information.